rurban/libu8ident/README.md

   exists we need to store the list and check it against the next yet unseen script, and check for mixed-script violations.
 Currently we only check if none of the SCX variants exist yet, and only then we have a new script.
   Which exactly is unknown, but the new script might lead to a mixed-script violation.

 * Faster **maybe_normalize** check.
 I.e. search for MARK and DECOMPOSED codepoints.
   We only need to normalize, if the codepoint in question is different under NFKC, resp. the current normalization option.
 I have that in cperl to great effect, but with NFC only.
+Here we can use `--with-roaring` or binary search.

 * **[IdentifierType](http://www.unicode.org/reports/tr39/#Identifier_Status_and_Type)**
   The list of idtypes is provided, but not yet integrated into any API.